Shanghai Metro: Future expansion

 The Shanghai Metro system is one of the fastest-growing metro systems in the world.
 Ambitious expansion plans call for 25 lines with over 1000 km of length by 2025.
 By then, every location in the central area of Shanghai will be within 600 m of a subway station.
-Shanghai metro is connected with the Suzhou Metro; the Suzhou Metro Line 11 connects Shanghai Metro line 11 with Suzhou Metro line 3.
+Shanghai metro is connected with the Suzhou Metro; the Suzhou Metro Line 11 connects with the Shanghai Metro Line 11 at Huaqiao.

 Network map of scheduled network as of the latest approval.